-Every week day, our trained volunteers deliver a nutritious and complete meal to 1,200 seniors and other homebound Rhode Islanders across the state.
+Every week day, our small team of part-time paid drivers and network of friendly volunteers deliver a nutritious and complete meal to approximately 1,400 homebound Rhode Islanders across the state.
 In addition to a meal, we are providing a vital safety check, that in many cases has saved lives, and offering our must vulnerable neighbors much-needed socialization that improves their quality of life.

 And this is just some of what we do.

 Media inquiries may be made to Rebecca Keister, Director of Development & PR, at (401) 351-6700 or email@example.com.

 4/6/22 Patch Woonsocket “Meals on Wheels thanks the ’82 donors who helped us raise over $9,600 in just 24 hours'”